Ben Simms

 Broken Mind Book

-I transformed the story of Broken Mind into an enthralling short novel with multiple endings.
+The 'Broken Mind' story has been adapted into a compelling short novel with multiple potential endings.
 Available now on Amazon!

 More2023 February